 Spicy General Tso’s Chicken

 In our opinion, there are 3 things that make a perfect General Tso’s chicken.
 First, the chicken has to be crispy.
 Second, the sauce needs to be thick and glossy.
-And third, there should be a little heat to it, although not so much that you lose the other flavors.
+And third, there should be a noticeable spice to it, although not so much that you lose the other flavors.
 (An optional fourth point: no broccoli!)

 We checked all these boxes to make our perfect version of this classic Chinese takeout dish at home.
-Having gone through countless rounds of experimenting with different ingredients and techniques, we can safely say this is one of the best General Tso’s we’ve ever had!
+Having gone through countless rounds of experimenting with different ingredients and techniques, we’ve made sure this recipe is one of the best General Tso’s we’ve ever had!
 It’s such a fun date night dinner to make with your partner – and a great way to save money on takeout.

 How To Make General Tso’s Chicken